CATcher-org/WATcher-docs/dg/testing.md

 # Testing

-This page contains information useful for testing of CATcher.
+This page contains information useful for testing of WATcher.

 -------------------------------------------------------------------------------------